Listen to Les McKeown read this blog post:

 The footprint of responsibility for employees and employee groups with a high sense of ownership and self-accountability is bigger, and with fuzzier edges, than that of an employee or employee group with a low sense of ownership and self-accountability.

-This means there is a higher overlap of shared responsibility, and fewer things fall between stools – into a ‘no-mans’land’ where no-one is taking responsibility for errors, mistakes and screw-ups.
+Multiplying this effect across an entire team means there is a higher overlap of shared responsibility, and fewer things fall between stools – into a ‘no-mans’ land’ where no-one is taking responsibility for errors, mistakes and screw-ups.

 "Organizations without a strong sense of ownership and self-accountability fail to anticipate customer needs." - Les McKeown, Founder and CEO, Predictable Success